-IBMS accredited degrees programmes deliver the knowledge and skills to get ahead in a career in biomedical science
+IBMS accredited degrees deliver the knowledge and skills to help you get ahead in your biomedical science career

 Studying biomedical science on an IBMS accredited degree course will enhance your knowledge of science and it's practical application to healthcare and research.
 You will also develop transferable skills at the forefront of advances in medical research and diagnostics.

 - Undergraduate degree programmes

 - IBMS accredited degrees and HCPC registration

 IBMS accredited degree programmes are assessed by professional and academic experts to ensure high standards of teaching, facilities and course content.